unixsuperhero/clitasks/README.md

 It is being developed with the following goals in mind:

+* allow developers to view and manage tasks without leaving their terminal
 * decentralized
     * similar to how local-copies of git repos float around
     * the list of "stories", who is working on what, and the status can follow the codebase and all sync with any _master_ branch